HealthCheckbox

 Description

-Uterine prolapse is more foreseeable in senior women and those who have reached their menopause stage.
+Uterine prolapse is a type of pelvic organ prolapse.
+It is more foreseeable in senior women, especially those who have reached their menopause stage.
 Connective tissues and ligaments keep the uterus in position.
-When these tissues stretch beyond their limit, and gradually weaken, the uterus can slip down or sag down into the vagina.
-This critical condition is known as uterine prolapse.
+When these tissues stretch beyond their limit and gradually weaken, the uterus can slip down or sag down into the vagina.
+Doctors recommend uterine prolapse surgery for this problem.

 The pelvic floor muscles keep the organs in place and help in different body functions.
-When these muscles are weakened to a certain level, then a prolapse occurs.
+When these muscles are weakened to a certain level, a prolapse occurs.
 This results in the pelvic organ sagging or dropping into the vagina.
+Mild uterine prolapse is not much to bother.
+All the same, therapy still helps if this condition interferes with day-to-day activities or causes discomfort.

 Different Stages of Uterine Prolapse